 Now that the ball friction level you choose is set in memory, you can lock the ball by turning the silver knob clockwise all the way.
 You can now open and close the silvered knob, and by turning it counterclockwise all the way – you can retain your set friction.
-You can of course re-do this entire process over and over and each time set different friction level.
+You can of course re-do this entire process over and over and each time set a different friction levels.

-We have to say that when the head is locked you have zero down-drag (which you sometime get with lower end ballheads after you finish locking the ball – especially with heavier cameras/lenses), this is very annoying when it happens with other heads, but the CB-38 work great in this respect.
+We have to say that when the head is locked you have zero down-drag (which you sometimes get with lower end ballheads after you finish locking the ball – especially with heavier cameras/lenses), this is very annoying when it happens with other heads, but the CB-38 work great in this respect.

 What we don’t like about the CB-38 friction mechanism – at least as far as we understand the ballhead workings, is that if for some reason you want to have a friction level that is looser than the one you set to memory – you can’t – but we need to talk to FLM about this, as there might be something that we are missing here.

-The QRB 50 II quick release mechanism is another special FLM patented system.
-Initially it took us quite a bit of time to understand how it works but once we got the idea it is actually pretty simple to use.
+The QRB 50 II quick-release mechanism is another special FLM patented system.
+Initially, it took us quite a bit of time to understand how it works but once we got the idea it is actually pretty simple to use.

 Let’s start with the plate off – you place it on top of the base and press the plate down with a bit of force – you hear a click.
 Now the plate is in, and will not fall, but you still need to lock it down.
-To do that push the lever forward, pull it to the side and then back.
+To do that push the lever forward, pull it to the side, and then back.
 The plate is now locked.

 Pull the handle to lock the plate

-This might sound complex (and it did took us some time to master), but actually after a while you can do this pretty quickly.
+This might sound complex (and it did took us some time to master), but actually, after a while, you can do this pretty quickly.

 There are two major drawbacks to the FLM quick release system in our opinion.
-One is clear – this is a propriety system with proprietary plates – if you lose a plate (which we almost did a couple of times), the ballhead is useless until you buy another FLM plate which is far less common than arca-swiss style plates which you can get in almost any self respecting photo store and basically everywhere online.
+One is clear – this is a propriety system with proprietary plates – if you lose a plate (which we almost did a couple of times), the ballhead is useless until you buy another FLM plate which is far less common than arca-swiss style plates which you can get in almost any self-respecting photo store and basically everywhere online.